 Venue: Building Crafts College, London

-Dates: This workshop will run from Monday 12th August until Friday 16th August 2019.
+Dates: This workshop ran from Monday the 12th August until Friday the 16th August 2019.

 What is Stone Letter Carving?